siheming/mspypeline/doc/source/analysis_options.rst

 | The ``mspypeline`` package was developed to consolidate the proteomics data analysis workflow while providing both
   simplicity and flexibility.
 | The :ref:`usage of the GUI <gui-quickstart>` provides the opportunity to explore and visualize data in a straightforward manner,
   without demanding any interaction with the code.
-The GUI offers the majority of data analysis options currently available in ``mspypeline``.
+The GUI offers the majority of plotting options currently available in ``mspypeline``.
 | Additional plots and more advanced analysis may be performed by specifying optional arguments in the
   :ref:`configuration <default-yaml>` file or by accessing the package as a :ref:`python module <python-quickstart>`.